moyano83/Designing-Data-Intensive-Applications/README.md

     4. The effect of this write changes the precondition of the decision of step 2

-The problem is that if the query in step 1 doesn't return any rows cause we are checking for the absence of them, SELECT FOR UPDATE can’t attach locks to anything (calling _phantoms_).
+The problem is that if the query in step 1 doesn't return any rows cause we are checking for the absence of them, SELECT FOR UPDATE can't attach locks to anything (calling _phantoms_).

 ##### Materializing conflicts
 A possible solution to avoid phantoms we can artificially introduce a lock object into the database.
 For example